twolfson/dotfiles/README.md

 - `,` - List out current `pushd`/`popd` stack
 - `copy` - Aliases for consistent copying functionality across Linux Mint and OSX

+## Programs
+- Sublime Text 2 with [Package Control]
+    - Installed packages
+      - SideBarEnhancements (for command palette file commands)
+      - SideBarSync (for reveal file command palette)
+      - Table Editor (for easy tables in Markdown - GFM accepted)
+      - Quick File Creator (for shortcuts to create new directories and files)
+      - Find in Files (for quick selection of files and better results)
+      - Jade, Mustache (syntax)
+      - Sublime Linter (constantly linting code)
+      - Origami (for when I want some funky custom layout *rare*)
+- nodemon
+- node/npm
+- hub - Create a new GitHub repo straight from the command line =D
+- howdoi
+- grunt@0.3.17
+- Charles Proxy (only installed/used when acting as 3rd party script)
+    - Used to modify content (injecting scripts, faking pages, etc) for hands-free and dev-friendly environment
+- git-extras - Adds an extremely useful set of git commands (e.g. `git back`)
+- Google Music for non-home music

+### Linux Specific
+- gnome-terminal
+- Quod Libet - Music tag manager
+- Amarok - Music player

+### Mac OS X Specific
+- Dock view
+- Spectacles

 ## Workflow
 - Use multiple monitors, layout to see everything at a glance
     - Move windows around via shortcuts; [Spectacles][] (Mac OS X), [wmctrl-pad][] (Gnome)